Ray Groom: State politics

-He and his family moved from Burnie to Hobart at the end of 1984 and he was then appointed senior advisor to the Tasmanian Premier Robin Gray.
+Groom and his family moved from Burnie to Hobart at the end of 1984 and he was then appointed senior advisor to the Tasmanian Premier Robin Gray.

 In 1986 he re-entered politics as a member for Denison in the Tasmanian House of Assembly, topping the poll in that electorate.
 He immediately became the Minister for Forests, Mines and Sea Fisheries.
 In November 1988, he became deputy leader of the state Liberal Party and hence Deputy Premier of Tasmania.
 He became deputy opposition leader after the Liberals' defeat in 1989.
 In 1991, he successfully challenged Gray's leadership and became Tasmanian state leader of the Liberal Party.

-Tasmanian Premier
+Premier of Tasmania

 Groom became Premier of Tasmania after leading the Liberals to victory in the 1992 state election with a majority of 19 seats on a swing of over seven percent.

 After the 1996 election, the Liberals suffered a three-seat swing, losing their majority.
 The balance of power rested with the Australian Greens, but the Labor Party refused to enter into any agreement with them.
 This left a Liberal minority government supported by the Greens as the only realistic option.
 However, Groom had promised before the election that he would only govern in majority and resigned.
 He was replaced by Tony Rundle, who quickly reached an agreement with the Greens.
 He remained in Parliament until 2001, serving as Attorney-General, Minister for Tourism and Minister for Workplace Standards until the 1998 election, when the Rundle Government was defeated.

 Life after politics

 Groom is actively involved in community affairs and has been a chairman/director of several community organisations since retiring from politics.
-He is a former Chairman of Southern Cross Care Tasmania and Southern Cross Care Australia.
+He is a former chairman of Southern Cross Care Tasmania and Southern Cross Care Australia.

 Since retiring from parliament, he has practised as a barrister and solicitor and as an arbitrator and mediator.
 He was appointed a Deputy President of the Australian Administrative Appeals Tribunal in 2004 and continues in that position.
 He is currently a member of the Tribunal's Executive Deputy Presidents Committee and the Practice and Procedure Committee.

 Honours

-In the 2010 Australia Day Honours, he was appointed an Officer (AO) of the Order of Australia "For service to the Parliament of Tasmania as Premier and through a range of portfolio responsibilities, and to the community through leadership roles within organisations supporting Indigenous, aged and welfare groups".
+In the 2010 Australia Day Honours, Groom was appointed an Officer (AO) of the Order of Australia "For service to the Parliament of Tasmania as Premier and through a range of portfolio responsibilities, and to the community through leadership roles within organisations supporting Indigenous, aged and welfare groups".